-OctaneRender® supports participating media inside objects.
-These settings are stored in Medium nodes, which are attached to the corresponding input pin of DiffuseAmount of diffusion, or the reflection of light photons at different angles from an uneven or granular surface.
-Used for dull, non-reflecting materials or mesh emitters. or SpecularAmount of specular reflection, or the mirror-like reflection of light photons at the same angle.
-Used for transparent materials such as glass and water. material nodes.
+Octane supports participating media inside objects (absorption, subsurface scattering, and volume).
+These settings are stored in Medium nodes, which are attached to the corresponding input pins of DiffuseAmount of diffusion, or the reflection of light photons at different angles from an uneven or granular surface.
+Used for dull, non-reflecting materials or mesh emitters., SpecularAmount of specular reflection, or the mirror-like reflection of light photons at the same angle.
+Used for transparent materials such as glass and water., Universal, or Null material nodes.

-There are three types of Medium nodes: Absorption, Scattering, and Volume.
+There are five types of Medium nodes:

 To render with Medium nodes, the Path Tracing or PMC render kernels are the best choice.
 It is possible to render MediumsThe behavior of light inside a surface volume described by scatter, absorption, and transmission characteristics. using the Direct Light kernel, but only if the Medium node is connected to a Diffuse materialUsed for dull, non-reflecting materials or mesh emitters., and if Diffuse Mode is set to GI.